mloft74/lapis/README.md

 | MiscInfo           |                                                                                                                                                            |

 In `MainDefinition`, what you get will depend on the version of JMdict or Jitendex you have.
 If you decide you do not want to use any bilingual dictionary, simply use your main monolingual dictionary there.

+## How to update Lapis

+In order to update Lapis (provided you're on Anki 23.10+, the supported versions), simply import the newer APKG.

 ## FAQ